jleft/sl-blog-d3/README.md

 # D3 Financial Components

-Re-usable D3 components for use in financial charts.
+Reusable D3 components for use in financial charts.
 Current development includes:

 - A margin/dimensions component
 - Support for streaming data and transitions